Real Estate Careers, Jobs and Occupations

 One of the most complex and important financial events in peoples’ lives is the purchase or sale of a home or investment property.
 Because of this complexity and importance, people usually seek the help of real estate agents when buying or selling real estate.

 Real estate agents have a thorough knowledge of the real estate market in their community.
-Real estate agents know which neighborhoods will best fit clients’ needs and budgets.
+Real estate agents know which neighbourhoods will best fit clients’ needs and budgets.
 Real estate agents are familiar with local zoning, tax laws, and know where to obtain financing.
 Agents also act as intermediaries in price negotiations between buyers and sellers.

 Real estate agents usually are independent sales workers who provide their services to a licensed real estate broker on a contract basis.
 In return, the broker pays the agent a portion of the commission earned from the agent’s sale of the property.
 Brokers are independent business people who sell real estate owned by others; they also may rent or manage properties for a fee.
 When selling real estate, brokers arrange for title searches and for meetings between buyers and sellers wherein details of the transactions are agreed upon and the new owners take possession of the property.
-A broker may help to arrange favorable financing from a lender for the prospective buyer; often, this makes the difference between success and failure in closing a sale.
+A broker may help to arrange favourable financing from a lender for the prospective buyer; often, this makes the difference between success and failure in closing a sale.
 In some cases, brokers and agents assume primary responsibility for closing sales; in others, lawyers or lenders do so.
 Brokers supervise agents who may have many of the same job duties.
 Brokers also manage their own offices, advertise properties and handle other business matters.
-Some combine other types of work, such as selling insurance or practicing law, with their real estate business.
+Some combine other types of work, such as selling insurance or practising law, with their real estate business.

 Real Estate Related Industries